 Government teams face increasing pressure to handle public and community consultation and engagement data securely, transparently, and in accordance with legal requirements.
 Utilising a secure consultation software such as Jambo can significantly enhance UK GDPR compliance by integrating best practices directly into day-to-day workflows.

-An SRM system offers security controls that are challenging to implement using spreadsheets, email inboxes, or shared drives.
+A consultation software provides security controls that are challenging to implement using spreadsheets, email inboxes, or shared drives.
 These robust protections directly support the UK GDPR's principles of integrity and confidentiality:

 A secure SRM system improves FOI readiness through:

-| GDPR principle | How SRM software helps |
+| GDPR UK principle | How consultation software helps |

 | Storage limitation | Access to all data in one place makes it easier to abide by defined data retention rules |

-| Accuracy | Centralised records reduce duplicates and outdated data. |
+| Accuracy | Centralised records reduce duplicate entries and outdated data. |

 | Integrity and confidentiality | RBAC, encryption, and MFA protect data from unauthorised access and misuse. |